nicolascuello/Stellar-MADE/kickoff.md

 19. Cristiano Longarini (Milano)
 20. Andrew Winter (Nice)

-Practical information:
-- Tuesday: Travel to Grenoble train/bus station or IPAG.
-- Tuesday: Start of the meeting at Hôtel des Playes.
-- Wednesday: Short presentations on the axis & work in groups.
-- Thursday: Work in groups and half-day free outdoors.
-- Friday: Wrap-up and strategy discussion for the future.

 We plan to work on 4 main axis during the meeting:
 - Distribution, environement and evolution of discs: multiples vs. singles.
 - Disc diagnostics (morphology, kinematics and accretion) within multiples.